Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Looking at the maximum drop from peak to valley of -57.2 days in the last 5 years of SanDisk, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum DrawDown of -56.6 days in the last 5 years of SanDisk, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: